omigroup/omigroup/README.md

 ### Active Subgroups
 - [OMI Community](https://github.com/omigroup/omigroup/discussions)
-  - **Every Wednesday at 17:00 UTC** in discord voice (contacts: antpb for agenda, mrmetaverse for questions)
+  - **Every Wednesday at 16:00 UTC** in discord voice (contacts: antpb for agenda, mrmetaverse for questions)
 - [glTF Extensions Group](https://github.com/omigroup/gltf-extensions)
-  - **Every Thursday at 22:30 UTC** in discord voice (contact Fire or Robert)
+  - **Every Thursday at 21:30 UTC** in discord voice (contact Fire or Robert)
 - [OMI Github Backlog Refinement](https://github.com/orgs/omigroup/projects/2#card-75916543)
-  - **Fourth Tuesday of the month at 23:05 UTC** (contact Jesse @mrmetaverse)
+  - **Fourth Tuesday of the month at 22:05 UTC** (contact Jesse @mrmetaverse)
 - OMI leads monthly check in
-  - **First Friday of the month 20:00 UTC** in [#omi-champions](https://discord.com/channels/770382203782692945/966361749982969946)
+  - **First Friday of the month 19:00 UTC** in [#omi-champions](https://discord.com/channels/770382203782692945/966361749982969946)
 - [OMI Content and Media Strategy (and events!)](https://github.com/omigroup/media)
   - Group dedicated to content strategy and being intentional in how we communicate OMI efforts
   - Note: This May split into separate groups (Content, Media, Events)
   - Media and Content: Discussion in OMI-Media channels on discord
   - Events: Discussion in the OMI-Events Pro-Tem discord channel.
-  - currently looking for volunteers to help champion
+  - currently looking for volunteers to help champion efforts
 - [OMI MSF Delegates](https://github.com/omigroup/msf-delegates) group
   - proposed collab between OMI and the [Metaverse Standards Forum (MSF)](https://metaverse-standards.org)
-  - (tentative) **Every Wednesday at 16:00 UTC** in [#msf-delegates](https://discord.com/channels/770382203782692945/1000781076463112234) (contact humbletim, avatarjoy, funksoup)
+  - (tentative) **Every Wednesday at 15:00 UTC** in [#msf-delegates](https://discord.com/channels/770382203782692945/1000781076463112234) (contact humbletim, avatarjoy, funksoup)
 - [UX Research Group](https://github.com/omigroup/ux-research)
-  - newly formed to understand the existing experiences of Metaverse users, research their needs and pain points, and identify new path and opportunities for interoperability.
+  - formed to understand the existing experiences of Metaverse users, research their needs and pain points, and identify new path and opportunities for interoperability.
   - documented our initial thoughts on our github, this group meets on discord in the #OMI-UX-Research channel.
+  - group is seeking active leadership/coordination.
+Want to get involved?
+Just reach out in the discord channel #omi-ux
 - M3+OMI collaborative avatar-interop group
   - proposed collab beetween OMI and M3 to help build on avatar interop discussions
-  - (M3) **Every Tuesday at 18:00 UTC** in M3 Discord / hubs (see [M3-org/avatar-interop](https://github.com/M3-org/avatar-interop#calendar) calendar)
+  - (M3) **Every Tuesday at 17:00 UTC** in M3 Discord / hubs (see [M3-org/avatar-interop](https://github.com/M3-org/avatar-interop#calendar) calendar)

 ### Ad-hoc Subgroups
 - [Portals Working Group Pro Tem](https://github.com/omigroup/omigroup/issues/209)